spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 An example would be a two-column layout, where the content in both sections has the same visual weight.
 However, based on their position, the content on the left (in a left-to-right context) is automatically of more importance.

-To allow for a solution that can cope with both the right semantic structure and the visual design, heading elements might be styles with conflicting heading style rules.
+To allow for a solution that can cope with both the right semantic structure and the visual design, heading elements might be styled with conflicting heading style rules.
 The following is an example:

 <h2>Cart totals</h2>
 <style>